The Neglected Support Page

 Types of Support Pages

 There are more options to offer support than just a standard FAQ.
 Below are some options.
 Be creative and interact with your customers.
-Turn them into your fan base have fun with them.
-Statistics show well-supported customers make the bulk of your new product buyers.
+Turn them into your fan base and have fun with them.
+Statistics show well-supported customers make up the bulk of your new product buyers.

 - How-to videos

 - Free software training like automated self-paced classes

 - Easy to use, easy to find “Contact Us” page

 - Live Q & A webinars

 The Buying Journey is only over if you let it!

 Want to leverage your support pages, let’s hop on a video call and discuss it!